shunyao643/ab1202ay2021/README.md

 library(ab1202ay2021)
 ```

-To assist the user in making use of the package, they may choose to access this document with `browseVignettes("ab1202ay2021")` or alternatively, access the documentation for each of the functions by adding a ? prefix, e.g. `?key_stats`.
+To assist the user in making use of the package, they may choose to access the documentation for each of the functions by adding a ? prefix, e.g. `?key_stats`.